 Around 16% of motor vehicle crashes involve drivers who are under the influence of drugs other than alcohol.
 The use of marijuana has increased among weekend drivers and those driving at nighttime and these drivers are 25% more likely to be involved in an accident as compared to those who are not under the influence of any drugs.

 All U.S. states have laws that prohibit driving under the influence of alcohol or drugs.
-The first thing to remember is that whoever is charged with operating under the influence (OUI), driving under the influence (DUI) or driving while intoxicated (DWI), the consequences can be quite severe.
+The first thing to remember is that whoever is charged with operating under the influence (OUI) or driving under the influence (DUI), the consequences can be quite severe.
 No court is going to take this lightly in view of the large number of accidents and fatalities that occur each year.

 While each state has its own laws and penalties, in general the penalty for this crime may include fines, license suspension, jail time or placement of an ignition interlock device.